-1. About the importance of making with your hands and the possible effects on the brain and well-being.
+1. The importance of making with your hands and the effects on the brain and well-being.

-2. About the influence of medical imagemaking on body-identity.
+2. The influence of medical images on body-identity

 SYB is supported by: